gditzler/ijcnn2014/README.md

 ijcnn2014
 =========

-Future location of the code for IJCNN
+This repo contains some of the scripts required to run the results presented in Ditzler et al.'s IJCNN manuscript.
+Email <gregory.ditzler@gmail.com> for question about the code or data requests.